cavalli1234/IACVimeq/README.md

 The second plot of the test script shows an histogram of the losses for each validation image evaluated.

 The following commands run the tests on 20 validation images.
-Change the -v option to run on more or fewer samples.
+Change the -v option to run on more or less samples.

 Before running tests, run the following command: